trevorbaca/stirrings_still/stirrings_still/etc/segments.md

     [A.6]
     (1 measure)
     subito moderato;
-    v1, v2, va urtext declamation as per [A.1]:
+    v1, v2, va urtext declamation as per [A.1] with chord change: third chord:
-        third chord:
             even a bit quieter;
             pp <| p ringing lv;